npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

   - Briefly walk through `can_only_sign_up_to_capacity`
   - Show the InMemorySignupBook that emulates the semantics of the persistence layer

+- SignupServer:
+  - Example of a real HTTP server storing signups in memory

 Run the tests to show they pass.

 Let's convert this to Kotlin.
 * Our strategy is to start by converting the domain model and work outwards towards the HTTP layer.

+## Adding Kotlin to the project

-But first we must add Kotlin to the project.
+First we must add Kotlin to the project.
 * Use the menu item: Tools > Kotlin > Configure Kotlin in Project
 * Reload the Gradle file
 * Show changes to the Gradle file